Dumbbell Shrug: Muscle Worked, Benefits, Variations

 Are dumbbell shrugs effective?

 Yes, dumbbell shrug is a simple but very effective exercise.
-With proper form, dumbbell shrugs can build your upper back and shoulder muscles.
+It can build your upper back and shoulder muscles with proper form.

 How Many Sets and Reps Should I Do For Dumbbell Shrugs?